paperbenni/ngrok-docker/README.md

 ## ngrok for automatisation

-this is a bash script made for ngrok use in automated environments.
+This is a bash script made for ngrok use in automated environments.

+Send ngrok tokens you want to donate to ngroktokens@paperbenni.anyalias.com